GluuFederation/docs-oxd-prod/3.1.4/sources/install/index.md

 # yum remove oxd-server-3.1.4
 ```

+!!!
+Note
+    You must use `apt-get purge oxd-server-3.1.4` or `apt-get remove --purge oxd-server-3.1.4` to uninstall and remove all the folders and services of oxd server.

 ## Utility scripts

 ### View, delete entries inside oxd-server database with lsox.sh or lsox.bat scripts